GreatDevelopers/DesignAids/README.md

 To add bibliography, there is only one DesignAids.bib file for whole book, citations will come from this .bib file.
-You can add new entries in .bib if you needed.
-Citation such as \citetitle{is4561964} and
+You can add new entries in .bib if you need.
+Citations such as \citetitle{is4561964} and
-\citetitle{is4562000} are coming from DesignAids.bib.
+\citetitle{is4562000} come from DesignAids.bib.
 Use
 \citetitle{is4561964} and \citetitle{is4562000} for oldCode and newCode (for Code also) respectively.